qilinxlabs/a2a-cronos-x402/README.md

 - **Server developers** to register x402 service contracts (NFT Mint, Reward Points, Transfer/Split)
 - **Client applications** to discover services and execute transactions via EIP-712 signed authorizations

+## Acknowledgement

+This project is inspired by [Official Cronos Labs A2A example](https://github.com/cronos-labs/x402-examples/tree/main/a2a).

 ## Features

 - 🔐 EIP-712 typed data signing for secure transactions